 With so many benefits to mapping out a flowchart of your sales process, it’s clear why this kind of tool can be such an invaluable asset for businesses looking to improve their overall sales activity and maximize their growth potential.

-5 Key Tips to Creating a Sales Process Flowchart that Works
+5 Key Tips to Creating an Inside Sales Process Flowchart that Works

 In creating a sales process flowchart, it’s best to start from a high view, then slowly drill down into greater detail as necessary.
 This allows you to include all the steps and stages of your sales process while keeping things clear and straightforward for each stage.